yisiox/tp/docs/DeveloperGuide.md

 1. User requests to search contacts.
 2. User specifies details to search by.
 3. AB displays all matching contacts.
-4. AB shows a success message and number of matching users to the user.<br>
+4. AB shows a success message and the number of matching users.<br>
    Use case ends.

 **Extensions**